 Sore Throat: When Should You See a Doctor?

-• A sore throat can be caused by various factors including viral or bacterial infections, environmental irritants, or underlying health conditions.
+• Sore throats can be caused by various factors, including infections, environmental irritants, and underlying health conditions.

 • Preventing a sore throat involves minimizing exposure to infectious agents, maintaining a healthy lifestyle, and practicing good hygiene.